PacktPublishing/Essential-Cryptography-for-JavaScript-Developers/README.md

-# Practical-Cryptography-in-Node.js
+# Essential Cryptography for JavaScript Developers
-Practical Cryptography in Node.js, published by Packt
+Essential Cryptography for JavaScript Developers, published by Packt